 Staff and Clinicians

-Veronica Thronson, Assistant Clinical Professor of Law and Director of the Immigration Clinic
+Veronica Thronson, Clinical Professor of Law and Director of the Immigration Clinic

 In 2006, the Southern Nevada Domestic Violence Task Force honored Thronson with its S.T.A.R. award, created to honor an individual for stellar work on behalf of victims.
 In 2009, Thronson received the Louis Wiener Service Award, given to an advocate who has made substantial contributions in representing victims.
-Thronson is admitted to the practice of law in the states of New York, New Jersey, and Nevada.
+In 2014, Thronson received the Michigan State University Service-Learning and Civic Engagement Award and in 2015, the Immigration Law Clinic received the Michigan State University Excellence in Diversity Award.
+Thronson is a graduate of the City University of New York School of Law and is admitted to the practice of law in the states of New Jersey, New York, Nevada and Michigan.

 Contact Professor Veronica Thronson at 517-336-8088 ext.
 1014, or by email at email@example.com.